 Where the requirements of the relevant statute for recording the statutory reserves in the books of the transferee company are complied with, such statutory reserves of the transferor company should be recorded in the financial statements of the transferee company by crediting the relevant statutory reserve account.
-The corresponding debit should be given to a suitable account head (e.g., 'Amalgamation Adjustment Reserve') which should be disclosed as a part of "miscellaneous expenditure" or other similar category in the balance sheet As a separate line item.
-When the identity of the statutory reserves is no longer required to be maintained, both the reserve and the aforesaid account should be reversed.
+The corresponding debit should be given to a suitable account head (e.g., 'Amalgamation Adjustment Account') which should be disclosed as a part of "miscellaneous expenditure" or other similar category in the balance sheet.
+When the identity of the statutory reserves is no longer required to be maintained, both the reserves and the aforesaid account should be recording to the statutory reserves.